-- 17 Install signage within the B12 car park and at the pedestrian lights to alert visitors to the nearest public toilet at Southey Street.
-(H) - Replace the Southey Street toilet to provide accessible male and female cubicles within a smaller contemporary facility at the same location.
-(M)
+- 18 Install signage within the B12 car park and at the pedestrian lights to alert visitors to the nearest public toilet at Southey Street.
+(H) - Replace the Southey Street toilet to provide accessible cubicles within a contemporary facility at the same location, with a sand coloured concrete path to the Bay Trail.
+(H) - 20 Upgrade the B10 carpark improving sight lines, parking bays, safety and amenities.
+(M) - 21 B11 and B12 car park entry/exit points require ongoing vegetation management